let and const in ES6

 ES6 (

-are function-scoped, meaning they are accessible throughout the entire function containing thevar
+var): Variables declared withvarare function-scoped, meaning they are accessible throughout the entire function containing thevardeclaration.

 Hoisting: